postcss/postcss-url/README.md

 ##### `url: {Function}`

 Custom transform function.
-Takes one argument (original url) and should return the transformed url.
+Takes two arguments (original url, related postcss declaration object) and should return the transformed url.
 You can use this option to adjust urls for CDN.

 #### `maxSize: "size in kbytes"`